 - Estimated number of HIV+ individuals in South Dakota who have achieved viral suppression – 355

 Blood, semen, vaginal secretions, breast feeding

-- Unprotected sexual contact (anal, vaginal, or oral) with an HIV infected person
+- Unprotected sexual contact (anal, vaginal, or oral) with an individual living with HIV

-- Sharing needles and syringes – injectable drug use
+- Sharing needles and syringes – injecting drugs

 - Receiving blood transfusions or organs between January 1977 and June 1985 (blood and organs received after June 1985 are considered safe from HIV)

 - Mother to baby before, during, or after birth (HIV may be transmitted through breast milk if infant is nursed by an HIV infected mother)